Our World-Wide Congregation

 In 2001, Sisters from Germany were sent to Albania and Assisi, Italy in 2005.
 From the United States, Sisters were sent to Rome in 2008, and to Cuba in 2011.
 These mission houses belong to their respective Provinces.

-Since November of 1869, our religious Congregation is blessed to extend Christ's merciful love in 5 Provinces throughout the World.
+Since November of 1869, our religious Congregation is blessed to extend Christ's merciful love in 5 Provinces and 9 countries throughout the World.